Atopic Dermatitis (Eczema)

 Other medicines that may be prescribed include:

 - Antibiotic, antiviral, or antifungal medicines, if the rash gets infected.

 - Antihistamines, to treat the itch.

-- Cyclosporine, dupilumab (Dupixent), or interferon.
-They're used for adults if other treatment doesn't help.
+- Cyclosporine, dupilumab, or methotrexate.
+They're used for adults, and sometimes children, if other treatment doesn't help.

 Author: Healthwise Staff